Ada-Developers-Academy/core-interlude-2/communities/activity-event-and-media-recommendations.md

 We can grow and nurture our connection to tech!

-One way to nurture a connection to something is to find others in similar positions and/or with similar interests.
+One way to nurture a connection to something is to find others in similar positions or with similar interests.

 We can get a better glimpse into the cool work being done in tech by finding: